DFE-Digital/ecf-data-model-prototypes-separate/README.md

 * doesn't duplicate information
 * is easy to query
-* enables us to query a person's state at any point in time
+* enables us to query a participant's state at any point in time
 * allows us to build a picture of their training/induction history

 ## Reasoning